 Manker E14 IV Quad flashlight included 18350 cell charging graph

-While charging, the indicating on the cell is red.
+While charging, the indicator on the cell is red.
 When charging is complete, the switch turns blue.

 Modes and Currents